-Rhone Valley winery experiences
+Rhone Valley winery experiences & tours

 The Rhone Valley follows the Rhone river from the north just south of Lyon and ending 125 miles later just south of Avignon near the Mediterranean.
 There are well over 20 grape varieties used in the production of Rhone wines with each appellation having rules permitting the use of only certain grapes.
 The major red grape variety in Southern Rhone wines is Grenache followed by Syrah, Carignan, and Mourvedre.
 The major white grape varieties in white wines of the Rhone are Clairette, Grenache Blanc, Ugni Blanc, Bourboulenc, Marsanne, Roussanne and Viognier.